Jurisprudence of Catholic canon law: Fontes cognoscendi

-The fontes cognoscendi (Latin: "sources of knowing") are depositaries in which we find collected the laws enacted in the course of centuries.
+The fontes cognoscendi (Latin: "sources of knowing") are depositaries collecting the laws enacted in the course of centuries.
 They may also be considered as the channels through which the river and rivulets of legal enactment flow and are preserved.
 They do not constitute the law as such, but rather point out where it may be found.
 Among these sources are Holy Scripture and the decrees of popes and councils; also, in a measure, custom, inasmuch, namely, as it proves the existence and continuity of laws unwritten and perhaps forgotten.

 Jus vigens

 The term jus vigens (Latin: "living law") means all the currently-in-effect laws of the church, primarily the 1983 Code of Canon Law, the Code of Canons of the Eastern Churches, and Praedicate evangelium.